 How to Care for Cherry Tomatoes from Your Balcony

 When I was a teenager growing up in Vietnam, I watched this Korean soap opera.
-I can’t remember the name or much of the plot now, but it’s probably a tragic love story.
-It almost always was with Korean soaps of the 90s.
-They are still very popular in Vietnam, but I have lost touch with home television, so I don’t know if the topic has widened.
+I can’t remember the name or much of the plot, but it’s probably a tragic love story. ( It almost always was with Korean dramas of the 90s.)

-Anyway, Korean producers have the knack of romanticising small little thing, and in that series, it was a tomato plant.
-For years, I really wanted to grow tomatoes.
+Korean producers have the knack of romanticising small little things, and in that series, it was a tomato plant.
+So, it became my teenager’s fantasy to grow tomatoes.

-As I became older and moved away, I kind of forgot about the idea until one day.
-I was given a little box at the supermarket counter.
-In the Netherlands, when spring comes, supermarkets like AH give out boxes with seeds in some compost.
-You might not know this but the Netherlands is really into growing food.
+As I grew older and moved away, I forgot about the idea until the day I was given a little box at the supermarket counter.
+In the Netherlands, supermarkets like AH give out boxes with seeds in some compost when spring comes.
+You might not know this, but the Netherlands is really into growing food.
 This little tiny country is feeding the world.

 IMG_5504.jpg